rlong6767/chemrisk-ai/data/README.md

 ## Executive summary

-Chemical manufacturing and bulk-liquid storage operations commonly maintain chemical incompatibility screens.
-These screens identify what could happen if two materials are accidentally mixed: heat generation, gas evolution, toxic vapor release, pressure rise, fire, corrosion, or fouling.
+Chemical manufacturing and bulk liquid storage operations commonly rely on chemical compatibility information, such as compatibility charts, SDS guidance, segregation rules, process knowledge, and site-specific review tables.
+These tools may identify whether two materials are compatible or incompatible, but they often do not directly answer what safeguard is most appropriate if the materials are accidentally mixed.
+More detailed incompatibility screens may identify potential consequences such as heat generation, gas evolution, toxic vapor release, pressure rise, fire, corrosion, or fouling

 Those screens are often intentionally conservative.
 That conservatism is appropriate for safety, but it can make mitigation decisions difficult.
 A high-severity chemical pair does **not** automatically mean a temperature sensor is the right safeguard.